Tijana Milosevic, PhD

-Postdoctoral researcher in children and media at the University of Oslo, Department of Media and Communication (IMK).
+Postdoctoral researcher in social media and well-being, Anti-Bullying Centre, Dublin City University.
 PhD degree from American University, Washington DC.

 2007–2009 Research & Teaching assistant to Dr. Steven Livingston, Dr. Robert Entman & Dr. Sean Aday, School of Media and Public Affairs, The George Washington University: Analysis of media coverage of The War in Iraq.

-BOOKS: Milosevic, T. (Forthcoming).
+BOOKS: Milosevic, T. (Spring 2018).
 Protecting Children Online?
 Cyberbullying Policies of Social Media Companies.
 The MIT Press.

 PEER REVIEWED JOURNALS:

 Aufderheide, P., Milosevic, T. and Bello B. (2015).
 The impact of copyright permissions culture on the US Visual Arts Community: The consequences of fear of fair use.
-New Media & Society, 18(9). doi:10.1177/1461444815575018.
-New Media & Society is a prestigious international, interdisciplinary journal that has been ranked as either number two or number one journal in communication according to Google Scholar with impact factor 3.110.
+New Media & Society, 18(9).doi:10.1177/1461444815575018.
+New Media & Societyis a an international, interdisciplinary journal that has been ranked as either number two or number one journal in communication according to Google Scholar with impact factor 3.110.

 Feldman, L., Hart, P. S., & Milosevic, T. (2015).
 Polarizing news?
 Representations of threat and efficacy in leading US newspapers’ coverage of climate change.
 Public Understanding of Science. doi:10.1177/0963662515595348 (Published online before print, July 30, 2015). is ranked number 12 in communication and number 3 in history and philosophy of science (impact factor 1.904).